Congress of the Peoples of the East: Speeches of Zinoviev and Radek

 The Congress of the Peoples of the East took place in seven sessions over an eight-day period.
-The first session, called to order at 9:40 p.m. on the night of September 1 by Nariman Narimanov, noted the existence of organized communist and nonparty "fractions" and the seating of a pre-chosen slate of 16 representatives of each of these groups.
-Grigory Zinoviev was elected Chairman of the Congress by acclamation and V. I. Lenin, Zinoviev, and Leon Trotsky were honored additionally as "honorary chairmen".
+The first session, called to order at 9:40 p.m. on the night of September 1 by Nariman Narimanov, noted the existence of organized communist and non-party "fractions" and the seating of a pre-chosen slate of 16 representatives of each of these groups.
+Grigory Zinoviev was elected Chairman of the Congress by acclamation and Vladimir Lenin, Zinoviev, and Leon Trotsky were honored additionally as "honorary chairmen".
 Ten honorary members of the Presiding Committee were also named including: the American John Reed, Tom Quelch of Great Britain, Rosmer, Radek, Steinhardt, and Soviet People's Commissar of Nationalities Joseph Stalin, among others.

 The first session was almost entirely dedicated to a lengthy keynote speech delivered by Zinoviev, who declared the Baku Congress to be the "second half of the [Second World] Congress that recently finished its work in Moscow".
-The new Communist International was contrasted to the old Second International by Zinoviev, with the Communist future painted in rosy terms in which:
+The new Communist International was contrasted to the old Second International by Zinoviev, with the communist future painted in rosy terms in which: